oicr-gsi/shesmu/implementation.md

 1. The Java type system
 1. The JVM type system
-1. The ASM type system
 1. The Shesmu type system
 1. The JSON type system

 Shesmu's type system describe the types of every type that can be used in an olive.
-Because `Type` is used by the ASM library, Shesmu's types are represented by `Imyhat` objects (this is an Ancient Egyptian word for _mould of conduct_).
+Because the name `Type` is used by the ASM library, the library used by Shesmu to generate JVM bytecode, Shesmu's types are represented by `Imyhat` objects (this is an Ancient Egyptian word for _mould of conduct_).

 Java's type system is similar to, but more sophisticated than, the JVM type system.
 In particular, generic types in Java are [erased on the